-Using Aweber to handle everything, I’ve accumulated 8,252 subscribers over the past year.
+Using Aweber (full disclosure – I earn a commission if you purchase) to handle everything, I've accumulated 8,252 subscribers over the past year.
 To some of you, this may seem like a lot, but for others, it might seem like nothing.
 There are professional internet marketers out there with lists of over 100,000 people which is very impressive.

 That being said, it's not the size of the list that matters, it's how responsive it is.
 If you have a list of 100,000 people but only 5% of them open your emails, then you basically have a list of only 5000 people.